Agoric/agoric-sdk/packages/governance/README.md

 When a prospective user of a contract receives a link to an instance of a contract, they can check the terms to see if the contract names a governor.
 The governor's public facet will also refer to the contract it governs.
-With the instance links you'll eventually be able to retrieve the installation from Zoe (https://github.com/Agoric/agoric-sdk/issues/3449), which allows you to examine the souce.
+Once you have the instance you can retrieve the installation from Zoe which allows you to examine the source.

 The governedContract will provide the registrar, which allows you to check the electorate, and retrieve a list of open questions.
 (We should add closed